 1. Am I allowed to Publicly announce the position I'm running for?

-- Candidates may publicly announce their candidacy and the position they are running for, but campaigning may not begin until March 27th at 5:00PM.
-The Elections Staff will not produce an official list of candidates, nor confirm or deny any candidacy, until after 5:00PM on March 27th.
+- Candidates may publicly announce their candidacy and the position they are running for, but campaigning may not begin until March 9th.
+The Elections Staff will not produce an official list of candidates, nor confirm or deny any candidacy, until March 9th.

 2. Am I allowed to Publicly announce a slate that I plan to run with?

-3. Am I barred from spending any money, in any instance [before campaigning begins on March 27th at 5:00 PM]?
+3. Am I barred from spending any money, in any instance [before campaigning begins on March 9th]?

 - Candidates may not spend money until they have completed their Candidate Packet and received their eligibility verification from the Elections Staff.
 Receipts included with the Campaign Expenditure Form must be for items purchased after the candidate is confirmed eligible for the Election.